The 14 Best Shooter Games Like CSGO

 The Battlefield franchise is a long line of successful and popular FPS games.
 Battlefield 2042 is the twelfth game in the Battlefield series and is one of the best military and war games available on Xbox, PlayStation, and PC.
 Battlefield 2042 is the first game that supports cross-play in the series.

 Battlefield 2042 is the only game in the franchise that is purely multiplayer and doesn’t have a single-player campaign.
 It offers three different gameplay modes: All-Out Warfare, Breakthrough, and Conquest.
-It also features a community-driven and a co-op game mode.
+It also features a community-driven, co-op game mode.

 There are different Specialists in the game that are characters with their own unique skills and gadgets.
-Each Specialist is based on Battlefield’s traditional four classes.
+Each Specialist takes inspiration from Battlefield’s traditional four classes.
 However, their weapon loadouts are fully customizable, allowing you to create better team compositions and new strategies.

 4. Call of Duty: Warzone

-Call of Duty: Warzone is connected to COD: Black Ops: Cold War and COD: Vanguard, but unlike those two games, Warzone is completely free to play.
+Call of Duty: Warzone has links to COD: Black Ops: Cold War and COD: Vanguard, but unlike those two games, Warzone is completely free to play.
 It also supports cross-platform play and cross-platform progression, allowing you to play on any device it supports.

 For the most part, the mechanics and rules are quite similar to other games in the battle royale genre.
 However, Warzone does support up to 150 players in a lobby for regular modes and up to 200 players in time-limited modes.